przemyslaw-pawelczak/przemyslaw-pawelczak.github.io/README.md

 # Przemysław Pawełczak's personal webpage repository

-This is a repository of Przemysław Pawełczak's personal webpage.

 ### Note

 Website is build with no reliance on external servers or frameworks.
 This means that the website has: